aawc/HowSecurityKeysWork/README.md

 # Goal of this document

-The goal here is to write a simple, easy to understand document that describes the problem of [Phishing](#phishing), how using two-factor authentication helps defeat it, and how physical security keys make Phishing impossible.
+The goal here is to write a simple, easy to understand document that describes the problem of [Phishing](#phishing), how physical security keys make Phishing harder.

 **It is targeted towards non-technical audience.**